 Aah — office — I hear you cry.

 And yep — you could be right.
 It would work beautifully in an office.
-It has a pen pot and a stationery ledge plus all manner of other nifty little features that would be perfect in a home office or study.
+It has a pen pot.
+And a stationery ledge; plus all manner of other nifty little features.
+All that would be perfect in a home office or study.

-But it’s so super stylish that I *guarantee* if this graces your home — even though it’s been designed for the younger members of our families — you’ll covet it for yourself and will eventually steal it.
+But it’s so super stylish.
+I *guarantee* if this graces your home — even though it’s been designed for the younger members of our families — you’ll covet it for yourself and will eventually steal it.